Published on July 30th, 2020 | by Roger Corbinetti0

-The SWG cell should be visually inspected once per season or if you think there might be an issue.
+You should clean the SWG cell once per season or when there in an issue.
 The cell ought to be clear of debris, and the plates must appear either metallic or black.

-If some of the plates have flaky buildup or white crusty on it, the cell should be cleaned according to the instructions included with SWG.
+If some of the plates have flaky buildup or white crusty on it, clean the cell according to the instructions included.

 Cleaning involves soaking the cell in a dilute muriatic acid solution.
-Thin white flakes of calcium reaching the pool or white buildup on the cell plates mean a water balance issue that must be corrected to avoid the ongoing problems.
+Thin white flakes of calcium reaching the pool or white buildup on the cell plates mean a water balance issue that must be corrected.

 The SWG cell should work for about three to five years.
 The cell lifetime will vary based on how much you use it and how well you keep the water balance.
-In nearly all models, the cell can be changed without replacing the complete unit.
+In nearly all models, the cell is changeable without replacing the complete unit.